apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-data-index-quarkus/README.md

 cd docker-compose && docker-compose up
 ```

-Tip: If you get permission denied while creating the postgres container, consider using SELinux context.
+TIP: If you get a `permission denied` error while creating the postgresql container, consider using SELinux context.
 Update the following line:
 ```yaml
     - ./sql:/docker-entrypoint-initdb.d